carla-simulator/carla/Docs/tuto_G_traffic_manager.md

 # Route 1
 spawn_point_1 =  spawn_points[32]
+# Create route 1 from the chosen spawn points
 route_1_indices = [129, 28, 124, 33, 97, 119, 58, 154, 147]
 route_1 = []
 for ind in route_1_indices: